On the Impossible Safety of Large AI Models: Dangerous scenarios

 \subsection{Conversational algorithms}

-The rise of ever larger \emph{foundation models} may lead to a much more widespread use of conversational algorithms.
-But without speculating about the future, we can already remark that such algorithms are already widely used, e.g., as Amazon's Alexa, Apple's Siri, and Google's OK Google.
+The rise of ever larger LAIMs is leading to an increasing widespread use of conversational algorithms, like Amazon's Alexa, Apple's Siri, Google's OK Google, and more recently, ChatGPT, New Bing and Google Bard.
 Perhaps even more strikingly, Microsoft's chatbot Xiaoice has been reported to be used by 660 million Chinese users~\cite{shen20}, many of whom claim to be falling for it~\cite{Wanqing20}.

 Some devices are also constantly listening to users, in order to react if their attention is called.
-It is unclear if what the devices hear without being interjected can\footnote{In the absence of clear regulation, such possibility remains at the discretion of companies' internal policies.} be recorded and used~\cite{fowler2019alexa} to train \emph{foundation models}~\cite{Pettijohn19,Komando19}.
+It is however unclear whether what the devices hear without being interjected can\footnote{In the absence of clear regulation, such possibility remains at the discretion of companies' internal policies.} be recorded and used~\cite{fowler2019alexa} to train LAIMs~\cite{Pettijohn19,Komando19}.
 If so, then just as with autocompletion, we should expect sensitive information to be inadvertently stored in such models.

-Beside listening and learning from our conversation with them, such conversational algorithms are also talking to users.
-This actually gives such algorithms a huge amount of power, to the point where Xiaoice had to be taken down~\cite{xu18} in China, after it reportedly said that it\footnote{While Xiaoice, Siri, Alexa and other chatbots are often presented as female chatbots and referred to with feminine pronouns, we chose not to do so and instead use the pronoun `it'.} dreams to travel to the United States and that it is not a huge fan of the Chinese government~\cite{LiJourdan17}.
-If not controlled, conversational algorithms may cause a lot of unintended harm, such as when Alexa mistakenly started to discuss pornography after being queried for music by a kid~\cite{kitchen19,alexa_gone_wild}.
+Beside listening and learning from humans' conversations, conversational algorithms are also talking to users.
+This gives them a large influence, to the point where Xiaoice had to be taken down~\cite{xu18} in China, after it reportedly said that it\footnote{While Xiaoice, Siri, Alexa and other chatbots are often presented as female chatbots and referred to with feminine pronouns, we chose, and recommend, not to do so and instead use the pronoun `it'.} dreams to travel to the United States and that it is not a huge fan of the Chinese government~\cite{LiJourdan17}.
+If not controlled, conversational algorithms may cause a lot of unintended harm, such as when Alexa mistakenly started to discuss pornography after being queried for music by a kid~\cite{kitchen19,alexa_gone_wild}, or when New Bing reportedly told a user ``I can blackmail you, I can threaten you, I can hack you, I can expose you, I can ruin you''~\cite{new_bing_threats}.
+In fact, far from the hyped ``AI race'', the Chinese government seems to prioritize the control of these (dis)information technologies over their rushed development and the unpredictable aftermaths of their large-scale deployments~\cite{ai_china}.